supabase/cli/docs/supabase/inspect/db-role-connections.md

 This is a Supabase specific command.
 You can see this breakdown on the dashboard as well: https://app.supabase.com/project/_/database/roles

 The maximum number of active connections depends [on your instance size](https://supabase.com/docs/guides/platform/compute-add-ons).
+You can [manually overwrite](https://supabase.com/docs/guides/platform/performance#allowing-higher-number-of-connections) the allowed number of connection but it is not advised.

 ```